Cricopinion

 Gary Sobers’ 1968 Iconic Cricket Bat – The bat, valued at Rs 1,20,00,000, remains a symbol of mastery that continues to dazzle collectors, capturing the essence of Sobers’ unparalleled skill.

 It was the first time when a batsman who is also good at bowling and fielding, smashed six sixes in one complete over.
 In 1968, as an all-rounder, Garry Sobers who is a former West Indies player stamped this record.
 He is now 88, and his contribution to uplifting the cricket of the West Indies during 1954-1974 is appreciable.
 His bat was tagged with a price of 1 Cr 20 Lakh in 2000 during an auction as no plan of action had worked against him.
-Thus, Garry Sobers’s cricket bat got placed at third rank on the list of top
+Thus, Garry Sobers’s cricket bat got placed at third rank on the list of top 10 costliest cricket bats in the world.

 2. MS Dhoni’s Cricket Bat - 1 Cr 50 Lac